Bike Tripper

 : Only Class 1 and 2 electric bikes are permitted.

-Park Fees: There is no entrance fee but a parking tag external is required for vehicles parking for 15 minutes or more anywhere in the Park.
-Daily, weekly and annual options are available.
+Park Fees: No entrance fee but parking tag external is required for vehicles parking 15 minutes or more anywhere in the Park.

-Shuttles: This is a popular location, and parking lots can be full.
+Shuttles: At times, parking lots can be full.
 Several shuttle services external are available.

 Page Summary: